Fundamentals of colorectal nursing MSc Module

 Students are expected to gain knowledge of colorectal disease, its management and the care required for different specialities within colorectal nursing to improve and enhance patient care.

 The course will be delivered virtually over an academic year, with nine online taught study days and two clinical placement days.
-Assessment is through completion of a workbook and a 3,000 word essay.
+Assessment is through completion of an essay at the end of the module.

 We're delighted to offer a limited number of bursaries to support professionals to study the MSc module: Fundamentals of colorectal nursing, with the aim of improving the care of those affected by bowel cancer.

-There are a limited number of spaces available in each cohort and the bursary process is extremely competitive, unfortunately there is currently no alternative way to enrol.
-We do not accept applications from students who wish to fund their own place at this time.
+There are a limited number of spaces available in each cohort and the bursary process is extremely competitive.

 The module will cover topics such as: